appsquickly/frankencover.it/README.md

 ## A big thank you to the following contributors:

-* <a href="https://github.com/alexargo">Alex Argo</a> : Testing & fixes for directories with unusual characters
+* <a href="https://github.com/alexargo">Alex Argo</a> : Feedback & fixes for directories with unusual characters

 # LICENSE